 The tracked OHRV must meet the definition of a snowmobile as defined by law.
 The OHRV, with the tracks on, cannot exceed 54 inches in width and 1,200 pounds.

-If operating as a wheeled vehicle, a New Hampshire OHRV registration is required.
+A snowmobile registration is only required to operate on snowmobile trails.
+If only operating on frozen lakes, etc., with tracks or as a wheeled vehicle, just a New Hampshire OHRV registration is required.